On certain root number $1$ cases of the cube sum problem: Introduction

 \end{small} Let us denote the algebraic and analytic rank of $E_{-432n^2}/\Q$ by $r_{\operatorname{al}}(n)$ and $r_{\operatorname{an}}(n)$, respectively i.e. $r_{\operatorname{al}}(n):=\text{rank}_\Z \ E_{-432n^2}(\Q)$ and $r_{\operatorname{an}}(n):= \text{ord}_{s=1} \ L(E_{-432n^2}/\Q,s)$.
 Then (a part of) the Birch and Swinnerton-Dyer (BSD) conjecture predicts that $r_{\operatorname{al}}(n) = r_{\operatorname{an}}(n)$ and the parity conjecture asserts that $r_{\operatorname{al}}(n) \equiv r_{\operatorname{an}}(n) \pmod 2.$ Thus, if the root number $w (n)=-1 $, the parity conjecture predicts that $r_{\operatorname{al}}(n) >0$.
 However, if $w (n)=1 $, then the situation is ambiguous and $r_{\operatorname{al}}(n)$ may either be $0$ or a positive even integer.

-Albeit the important result in \cite{abs}, there is no general method or algorithm to determine if a given general integer $n$ is a cube sum.
+Albeit the important result in \cite{abs}, there is no unconditional general method or a provably terminating algorithm to determine if a given general integer $n$ is a cube sum \footnote{Although, in practice, given an elliptic curve $E/\Q$, assuming the finiteness of the Tate-Shafarevich group $\Sh(E/\Q)$ (Definition \ref{eq:defofsha}), one can compute the rank of $E(\Q)$ using a standard computer software if the conductor of $E$ is reasonably small.}.
 There are classical works of Sylvester \cite{syl} and Selmer \cite{sel} on this topic and most of the available literature covers the case where the (cube-free) integer $n$ is of particularly `simple' form, given by $p^iq^j$ with $p,q$ distinct primes and $i,j \leq 2$ (cf. \cite{dv}, \cite{jms2}).
 Further, in this case, if the root number $ w(n)=-1$, then the Heegner point type of argument has been used in the literature, following \cite{sat} (cf. \cite{dv}, \cite{yi}).
 In this article, we focus on `ambiguous' cases of the cube sum problem for certain families of cube-free integers $n$ such that the global root number $w(n)$ of the elliptic curve $E_{-432n^2}/\Q$ is $1$ for every $n$ in a family, but a given $n$ in the family may or may not be a cube sum.
 Further, an $n$ as above divisible by $3$, is of particular interest to us.

 At first, let us consider the prime numbers.
 Then the cube sum property of primes is studied in congruence classes modulo $9$ and is governed by the so called Sylvester's conjecture \cite{syl} (cf. \cite{dv}).
 For a prime number $\ell$, it follows from \eqref{rootnumber} that the root number $w(\ell)=1$ if $\ell \equiv 1, 2 \text{ or } \ 5 \pmod 9$.
 Further, if $\ell \equiv 2 , 5 \pmod 9$, it was shown by P\'epin, Lucas and Sylvester \cite{syl} that $\ell$ can not be written as a sum of two rational cubes.
 However, the situation for a prime $\ell \equiv 1 \pmod 9$ is ambiguous and $r_{\operatorname{al}}(\ell)$ may be $0$ or a positive even integer (and there are examples of both).
 Villegas-Zagier \cite{rz} studied the case of a prime $\ell \equiv 1 \pmod 9$ and presented three different efficient methods to determine whether $L(E_{-432\ell^2}/\Q,s)$ vanishes at $s=1$ or not.
 Note that if $L(E_{-432\ell^2}/\Q,s)$ vanishes at $s=1$, to conclude $r_{\operatorname{al}}(\ell)>0$, one needs to invoke the BSD conjecture, which is wide open for $r_{\operatorname{an}}(\ell) \geq 2$.
 Note that using binary cubic forms, it was shown in \cite{jms2} that there are infinitely many primes $\ell \equiv 1 \pmod 9$ such that $\ell$ is a cube sum i.e. $r_{\operatorname{al}}(\ell) >0$, although the set of such primes is not explicit there.